 “Legal parcel” shall have the same meaning as set forth in Section 17.02.320 of this code.

-“Marijuana” shall have the same meaning as set forth in California Health and Safety Code section 11018 as of the effective date of this chapter and as may be amended.

-“Medical marijuana” shall mean marijuana recommended by a licensed physician, in accordance with California Health and Safety Code Sections 11362.5, and 11362.7 through 11362.83 as of the effective date of this chapter and as may be amended (respectively, the CUA and the Medical Marijuana Program).

 “Outdoor” means any location that is not within a fully enclosed and secure structure.
-For purposes of this chapter, cultivation within a greenhouse or “hoop house” shall be considered outdoor cultivation.
+For the purposes of this chapter, cultivation within a greenhouse or “hoop house” shall be considered outdoor cultivation.

+“Park” means an area of land used for community recreation owned or operated by a public entity or a private area of land recognized as a neighborhood park utilized by youth.
+This definition does not include any state or federal park or forestland.

+“Person with an identification card” shall have the same definition as California Health and Safety Code Section 11362.7(c) as of the effective date of this chapter and as may be amended.

 “Premises” means a single legal parcel or, where there are contiguous legal parcels under common ownership or control, such contiguous legal parcels shall constitute the “premises” for purposes of this chapter.

-“Primary caregiver” shall have the same definition as Health and Safety Code section 11362.7(d) as of the effective date of this chapter and as may be amended.
+“Primary caregiver” shall have the same definition as California Health and Safety Code Section 11362.7(d) as of the effective date of this chapter and as may be amended.

-“Qualified patient” shall have the same definition as California Health and Safety Code section 11362.7(f) as of the effective date of this chapter and as may be amended.
+“Private residence” shall have the same definition as California Health and Safety Code Section 11362.2 as of the effective date of this chapter and as may be amended.

-“Rear yard” shall have the same meaning as set forth in Section 18.08.650 of this code.

-“Residential structure” shall have the same meaning as set forth in Section 16.04.405 of this code.

-“Single-family dwelling” shall have the same meaning as set forth in Section 18.08.580 of this code.

-“Vehicle” means a device by which any person or property may be propelled, moved, or drawn upon a street, sidewalk, trail, or waterway, including but not limited to a device moved exclusively by human power.

-8.10.030 Medical marijuana dispensaries prohibited.

-Marijuana dispensaries, as defined in this chapter, are prohibited within the unincorporated area of the county.
-The prohibition includes, without limitation, renting, leasing, or otherwise permitting a medical marijuana dispensary to occupy or use a location, building, structure or vehicl
+“School” means an institution of learning for minors, whether public or private, offering a regular course of instruction required by the California Education Code, or any preschool facility.
+This definition includes a nursery school, preschool, kindergarten, elementary school, middle or junior high school, senior high school, or any special institution of education, but it does not include a vocational or professional institution of higher education, including a community or junior college.

+8.10.030 [RESERVED].

-8.10.040 Outdoor cultivation of marijuana prohibited.
+8.10.040 Outdoor cultivation of cannabis.